amenophis/symfony-cli/README.md

   * delete the `src/Acme` directory;

-  * remove the routing entries referencing AcmeBundle in `app/config/routing_dev.yml`;

   * remove the AcmeBundle from the registered bundles in `app/AppKernel.php`;

-  * remove the `web/bundles/acmedemo` directory;

-  * remove the `security.providers`, `security.firewalls.login` and
-    `security.firewalls.secured_area` entries in the `security.yml` file or tweak the security configuration to fit your needs.

 What's inside?
 ---------------

 The Symfony Standard Edition is configured with the following defaults:

-  * Twig is the only configured template engine;

   * Doctrine ORM/DBAL is configured;